b05702057/Landscape-Image-Classification/README.md

 # Landscape Image Classification

-### A classification model that determine whether an image is of a landscape without labeled training data
+### A model that determine whether an image is of a landscape without labeled training data

 ## Task
 Build a classification model with unsupervised learning algorithms like Kmeans and dimension reduction techniques like PCA, t-SNE, and autoencoder.